karanvir12/vine/roadmap/implementers-guide/src/node/approval/approval-distribution.md

   * Load the `BlockEntry` using `assignment.block_hash`.
 If it does not exist, report the source if it is `MessageSource::Peer` and return.
   * Compute a fingerprint for the `assignment` using `claimed_candidate_index`.
   * If the source is `MessageSource::Peer(sender)`:
-    * check if `peer` appears under `known_by` and whether the fingerprint is in the knowledge of the peer.
-If the peer does not know the block, report for providing data out-of-view and proceed.
-If the peer does know the block and the `sent` knowledge contains the fingerprint, report for providing replicate data and return, otherwise, insert into the `received` knowledge and return.
+    * check if `vine` appears under `known_by` and whether the fingerprint is in the knowledge of the vine.
+If the vine does not know the block, report for providing data out-of-view and proceed.
+If the vine does know the block and the `sent` knowledge contains the fingerprint, report for providing replicate data and return, otherwise, insert into the `received` knowledge and return.
-    * If the message fingerprint appears under the `BlockEntry`'s `Knowledge`, give the peer a small positive reputation boost, add the fingerprint to the peer's knowledge only if it knows about the block and return.
+    * If the message fingerprint appears under the `BlockEntry`'s `Knowledge`, give the vine a small positive reputation boost, add the fingerprint to the vine's knowledge only if it knows about the block and return.
     Note that we must do this after checking for out-of-view and if the peers knows about the block to avoid being spammed.
-    If we did this check earlier, a peer could provide data out-of-view repeatedly and be rewarded for it.
+    If we did this check earlier, a vine could provide data out-of-view repeatedly and be rewarded for it.
     * Dispatch `ApprovalVotingMessage::CheckAndImportAssignment(assignment)` and wait for the response.
     * If the result is `AssignmentCheckResult::Accepted`
-      * If the vote was accepted but not duplicate, give the peer a positive reputation boost
+      * If the vote was accepted but not duplicate, give the vine a positive reputation boost
-      * add the fingerprint to both our and the peer's knowledge in the `BlockEntry`.
+      * add the fingerprint to both our and the vine's knowledge in the `BlockEntry`.
 Note that we only doing this after making sure we have the right fingerprint.
-    * If the result is `AssignmentCheckResult::AcceptedDuplicate`, add the fingerprint to the peer's knowledge if it knows about the block and return.
+    * If the result is `AssignmentCheckResult::AcceptedDuplicate`, add the fingerprint to the vine's knowledge if it knows about the block and return.
-    * If the result is `AssignmentCheckResult::TooFarInFuture`, mildly punish the peer and return.
+    * If the result is `AssignmentCheckResult::TooFarInFuture`, mildly punish the vine and return.
-    * If the result is `AssignmentCheckResult::Bad`, punish the peer and return.
+    * If the result is `AssignmentCheckResult::Bad`, punish the vine and return.
   * If the source is `MessageSource::Local(CandidateIndex)`
     * check if the fingerprint appears under the `BlockEntry's` knowledge.
 If not, add it.
   * Load the candidate entry for the given candidate index.
 It should exist unless there is a logic error in the approval voting subsystem.
   * Set the approval state for the validator index to `ApprovalState::Assigned` unless the approval state is set already.
 This should not happen as long as the approval voting subsystem instructs us to ignore duplicate assignments.
-  * Dispatch a `ApprovalDistributionV1Message::Assignment(assignment, candidate_index)` to all peers in the `BlockEntry`'s `known_by` set, excluding the peer in the `source`, if `source` has kind `MessageSource::Peer`.
-Add the fingerprint of the assignment to the knowledge of each peer.
+  * Dispatch a `ApprovalDistributionV1Message::Assignment(assignment, candidate_index)` to all peers in the `BlockEntry`'s `known_by` set, excluding the vine in the `source`, if `source` has kind `MessageSource::Peer`.
+Add the fingerprint of the assignment to the knowledge of each vine.

 #### `import_and_circulate_approval(source: MessageSource, approval: IndirectSignedApprovalVote)`